Computer Science

 Coursework for the bachelor’s degree in computer science includes classes in: programming, data structures, networking, databases, system analysis and design, operating systems, human computer interface, scripting languages and various special topics classes.
 All major courses are taught by Ph.D. instructors.

-There are three programs within this major: traditional, gaming technology, and communication design.
+There are four programs within this major: traditional, gaming technology, communication design, and digital artist.
 Due to the inter connectivity of the courses in these programs, students are urged to consult their advisor when choosing courses.

 Computer Science Major Requirements